charmbracelet/glow/README.md

 pkg install glow
 ```

 Or download a binary from the [releases][releases] page.
-MacOS, Linux, FreeBSD
+MacOS, Linux, Windows,
-binaries are available, as well as Debian and RPM packages.
-ARM builds are also
+FreeBSD, and OpenBSD binaries are available, as well as Debian, RPM, and Alpine
-available for Linux and FreeBSD.
+packages.
+ARM builds are also available for Linux, FreeBSD,and OpenBSD.

 Or just use `go get`: